RuohanLiu1021/is477-course-project/StatusReport.md

 # Interim Status Report – Temperature and Electricity Consumption in the U.S.

 ## 1. Introduction
-This status report summarizes the progress we have made since submitting our **Project Plan** for *Temperature and Electricity Consumption in the U.S.* Over the past few weeks, our team successfully acquired and processed two major public datasets — NOAA climate data and EIA electricity sales data — built reproducible data pipelines, and generated cleaned, merged outputs ready for analysis.
+This status report summarizes the progress we’ve made since submitting our **Project Plan** for *Temperature and Electricity Consumption in the U.S.* Over the past few weeks, we successfully acquired and processed two major datasets — NOAA climate data and EIA electricity sales data.
+We built reproducible data pipelines and generated cleaned, ready-to-analyze outputs.

-Our focus during this phase was to automate data acquisition, perform thorough cleaning and standardization, and ensure reproducibility through version control and documentation.
-This report provides an update on completed tasks, outlines the updated project timeline, documents any changes made to the initial plan, and summarizes each team member’s specific contributions.
+During this milestone, our main focus was on automating data acquisition, cleaning, and standardizing the datasets while ensuring full reproducibility through GitHub documentation.
+This report provides an update on our progress, describes changes to the project plan, and outlines each team member’s specific contributions.

 ---